Hemanth2332/local-cloud/README.md

 ## Warning !!
 - This program runs on top of the docker api
 - create a virtual environment for safe usage
+- use this command for clearing up the cache docker system prune